atillabirer/gbmbackup/README.md

 ## For developers wanting to launch the demo, click [here](/GBM-Diamond/README.md)

-## Which chain to chose to hold a GBM auction
+## Which chain should I deploy the GBM dApp on?

 GBM auctions, just like any other auction, are in need quite a bid of gas to do on chain : each bid necessitate two transfer of currency (new bidder, previous bidder), many variables need to be written inside the chain state, etc...
 This is a non-issue in chain where the block size is far above the block consumption (Polygon, Moonbeam, etc...), but the incentive of GBM auctions (make money when you are outbid) can disappear if auctioning lower-price items on Ethereum Mainnet, eaten whole by the gas expenditure.